• Skip to primary navigation

 Brooding in Turkey Production

 Day-old Poults are brooded for 4 weeks or to about 6 weeks in the cold period.
-Gas brooder or infra-red bulb could be used as a source of heat or the traditional brooding systems such as coal stoves could be adopted.
+A gas brooder or infra-red bulb could be used as a source of heat or the traditional brooding systems such as coal stoves could be adopted.
 Click here for more information on brooding turkey poults

 Turkeys are not the best starters in their life and will really need some tender loving care to get them safely through the first four weeks of life.
 The average mortality rate is 6-10% during this period.
 Young poults by nature are reluctant to eat and drink in the first few days of life, primarily because of bad eyesight and nervousness.
 Hence, they have to be force-fed.